paasmaker/paasmaker/documentation/source/developer-router.rst

 * A NGINX server runs an embedded LUA script.
 * The LUA script connects to the router table Redis that stores a mapping of hostnames to instance addresses.
-It also outputs a key that allows logging the request to the appropriate version type.
+It also outputs several keys that allows logging the request to the appropriate version type, node, and instance.
 See the section below for a list.
 * Once the request is complete, NGINX logs the request to a file.
 * The access log file is adjusted to write out JSON lines instead of the normal plain text.